maniSHarma7575/loadbalancer/Readme.md

 - `traditional-hash`
 - `consistent-hash`

+## Usage

+You can use loadbalancer utility by running command in your terminal:

-2. Run the test servers:
+1. Run the test servers:

 ```bash
   #change directory